zindlerb/emscripten-pthreadfs/pthreadfs/README.md

 The Emscripten Pthread File System (PThreadFS) unlocks using (partly) asynchronous storage APIs such as [OPFS Access Handles](https://docs.google.com/document/d/121OZpRk7bKSF7qU3kQLqAEUVSNxqREnE98malHYwWec/edit#heading=h.gj2fudnvy982) through the Emscripten File System API.
 This enables C++ applications compiled through Emscripten to use persistent storage without using [Asyncify](https://emscripten.org/docs/porting/asyncify.html).
 PThreadFS requires only minimal modifications to the C++ code and nearly achieves feature parity with the Emscripten's classic File System API.

-PThreadFS is based on Emscripten’s [SyncToAsync prototype](https://github.com/emscripten-core/emscripten/pull/13298).
-All file system operations are proxied through a dedicated worker thread.
+PThreadFS works by replacing Emscripten's file system API with a new API that proxies all file system operations to a dedicated pthread.
+This dedicated thread maintains a virtual file system that can use different APIs as backend (very similar to the way Emscripten's VFS is designed).
+In particular, PThreadFS comes with built-in support for asynchronous backends such as [OPFS Access Handles](https://docs.google.com/document/d/121OZpRk7bKSF7qU3kQLqAEUVSNxqREnE98malHYwWec/edit#heading=h.gj2fudnvy982).
 Although the underlying storage API is asynchronous, PThreadFS makes it appear synchronous to the C++ application.

-The code is still prototype quality and **should not be used in a production environment**.
+The code is still prototype quality and **should not be used in a production environment** for the time being.

 ## Enable and detect OPFS in Chrome